informatics-isi-edu/ermrest/user-doc/acls.md

 can modify all rows in the table, while other data-independent ACLs are inherited from the enclosing schema.
-A dynamic ACL binding called `My Row Owners` specifies that an ACL stored in the `Managed By` column of the table grants `data_owner` access type for individual rows.
+A dynamic ACL binding called `My Row Owners` specifies that an ACL stored in the `Managed By` column of the table grants `owner` dynamic access type for individual rows.

 #### Projection Strings